dpmerrell/TrialMDP/README.md

 [See the TrialMDP manuscript for more information.](https://docs.google.com/presentation/d/15oAJu6PEweWosXLDnaXX5xcuBJHCEPyHMZB1zDjJXd0/edit?usp=sharing)
 TODO add manuscript link

+See the [TrialMDP-analyses repository](https://github.com/dpmerrell/TrialMDP-analyses) for code that reproduces all of our performance evaluations.

 ## Installation
 _Note: We only support Linux and Mac currently._